emilianavt/VSeeFaceSDK/README.md

 As an introduction, please watch [this tutorial video](https://youtu.be/jhQ8DF87I5I) by @[Virtual_Deat](twitter.com/Virtual_Deat).

+You can watch how the two included sample models were made [here](https://www.youtube.com/watch?v=T4LxyxfUAVY).

 # Usage

 First create a VRM as usual, then import it.
 You can now change